duo-labs/cloudmapper/README.md

 There are a number of filtering options that can be applied here to reduce the number of nodes and edges.
 This will help the diagram look better, by removing some of its complexity, and is also needed for large environments that will not render.

-The two most useful filtering options:
+The most useful filtering options:
 * `--regions`: Restrict the diagram to a set regions, ex. `us-east-1,us-east-2`
+* `--vpc-ids` and `--vpc-names`: Restrict the diagram to a set of VPCs.
 * `--collapse-by-tag`: This is very useful to provide a tag name, and all nodes with that tag will be reduced to a single displayed node.

 The other filtering options are: